Updated March 6, 2023

 This is the most popular Ethical Hacking Interview Question asked in an interview.
 Burp Suite can be said as a platform that can be used for attacking different network applications.
 It contains different tools that a hacker would need for attacking any system.
 The functionalities that are used in the Burp suite are:

 Management Information Base is a virtual database containing all formal descriptions of network objects and how they can be managed using SNMP.
 The MIB database is hierarchical, and in each of these managed objects are addressed through the different object identifiers, which are known as OIDs.

 Q9.
 Name the different types of ethical hackers.

 There are four different types of ethical hackers.
 They are as below:

 - Cyber warrior or the Grey box hacker

 Q10.
-Name some standard tools which are used by ethical hackers.
+Name some standard tools which ethical hackers use.

-To facilitate the task of hacking and speed up the process hackers have created tools which make their task easy.
+To facilitate the task of hacking and speed up the process, hackers have created tools that make their task easy.
 These are:

 This has been a guide to the list of Ethical Hacking Interview Questions and Answers so that the candidate can crackdown these Ethical Hacking Interview Questions easily.
 Here in this post, we have studied top Ethical Hacking Interview Questions, which are often asked in interviews.
 You may also look at the following articles to learn more –